-Invoices can not be linked with the table retrospectively.
-Therefore, it is important to create all project-related invoices and partial invoices directly from the quote if you want the table to track the results and payments.
+Invoices cannot be linked with the table retrospectively.
+Therefore, creating all project-related and partial invoices directly from the quote is important if you want the table to track the results and payments.

-Alternatively, if you use time-billing, you can create an invoice directly from the task(s) in the project detailed view.
+Alternatively, if you use time-billing, you can create an invoice directly from the task(s) in the Time section within the project detailed view.
 The Quoted vs Actual table reflects the invoice if the task itself is properly linked with the correct quote line.